 The goal of this project was to advance knowledge of the use of DM to address chronic conditions among rural populations, analyzing information from participating health plans and providers about special challenges and effective strategies in DM initiatives targeting rural populations.

 Topics: Chronic diseases and conditions, Medicaid and S-CHIP, Medicare

 Medicaid Budget Cuts and Long-Term Care Supplement

 Data on each state will be collected identifying all the changes made to their Medicaid program in the area of long-term care or related services to the frail elderly and disabled, and a policy paper addressing the impact of Medicaid cuts on long term care services, particularly among the elderly in rural areas, will be produced.

-Topics: Aging, Disabilities, Health policy, Long term care, Medicaid and S-CHIP
+Topics: Aging, Disabilities, Long-term care, Medicaid and S-CHIP